nicoalba/spectro-assignment/writing-assignment.md

 - **Create an ephemeral (temporary) container in a running pod**: `kubectl debug` creates and adds a temporary, interactive container to an existing pod that lets you inspect the running processes and files of the original container without modifying or restarting it.
 - **Copy and modify a pod**: If ephemeral containers are not enabled in your cluster or you need to test a specific change, `kubectl debug` can create a copy of the pod.
 You can then add a debugging container to the pod copy for testing.
 It's an isolated way to test a fix without affecting the live workload.
 - **Debug a cluster node**: `kubectl debug` can create a new pod that runs directly on a specific node, mounting the host's filesystem at `/host`.
 This creates an SSH-like shell on the node itself, letting you troubleshoot node-level issues like networking problems, log analysis, or filesystem issues without a true SSH connection.

+In Palette-managed clusters, you can use the UI to inspect node health alongside `kubectl debug` for node-level troubleshooting, like checking system logs or network configurations.

 ### Example output and explanation